Partially polaron-transformed quantum master equation for exciton and charge transport dynamics: Concluding Remarks

 This work has provided a general framework to overcome a known issue of the original 2nd order PQME, namely, premature over-relaxation of the sluggish bath, by deriving full expressions for the second order time-local p-PQME.
-The main results of this work, represented by Eqs. (\ref{eq:r-pq}), (\ref{eq:i1-exciton}), and (\ref{eq:i2-exciton}), can be applied for any kinds of bath spectral densities and initial system states but will be particularly useful for the cases where the bath spectral densities are Ohmic or sub-Ohmic.
+The main results of this work, represented by Eqs. (\ref{eq:r-pq}), (\ref{eq:i1-exciton}), and (\ref{eq:i2-exciton}), can be applied for any kinds of bath spectral densities and initial system states but will be particularly useful for the cases where the bath spectral densities are Ohmic or sub-Ohmic. \re{It is important to note that the expressions provided here are applicable even to the case where the same bath mode is partly transformed, with the remaining part untransformed, and is, thus, more general than the case where the bath is divided into two disjoint transformed and untransformed groups. }

-Indeed, numerical tests for a simple two level system coupled to an Ohmic bath demonstrate that appropriate choice of the weighting function $W_h(\omega)$ can make the population dynamics recover some level of coherence through appropriate choice of the functional form of $W_h(\omega)$ and its parameters, adding a new dimension of flexibility in incorporating the PT approach into a QME calculation.
-The flexibility in choosing the weighting function $W_h(\omega)$ in the expression for the p-PQME presented here leaves open various possibilities of adapting or improving the methodology.
+Numerical tests for a simple two level system coupled to an Ohmic bath demonstrate that appropriate \re{specification} of the weighting function $W_h(\omega)$ \re{can tune the extent of coherence and the extent of system-bath entanglement in the steady state limit.
+This adds} a new dimension of flexibility in incorporating the PT approach into a QME calculation.
+The flexibility in choosing the weighting function $W_h(\omega)$ in \re{all the expressions derived }for the p-PQME presented here leaves open various possibilities of adapting or improving the methodology.
 For example, variational theorem can be used for its optimization.
 Alternatively, benchmarking against numerically exact computational results followed by a Machine Learning based optimization can potentially lead to an optimized second order p-PQME that can best approximate exact dynamics.
-To this end, full calculations including all the inhomogeneous terms and benchmarking against a broad range of exact numerical results will be necessary.
+To this end, full calculations including all the inhomogeneous terms and benchmarking against a broad range of exact numerical results, the subject of a forthcoming work, will be necessary.

 The formulation developed here also will be useful for further extension of PT based QME approaches.
 For example, extension to the cases with time dependent Hamiltonian for driven quantum systems is straightforward.
 The formulations and theoretical identities employed in this work will also be useful for the development of new PT based approaches for general anharmonic bath and for the formulation of time dependent PT approach.